 The following are some of the ways that organizations can manage their data assets effectively:

-#1.
-Reduce the cost of data
+1. Reduce the cost of data

-#2.
-Derive more value from existing data
+2. Derive more value from existing data

-#3.
-Data inventory and security
+3. Data inventory and security

-What is a data warehouse?
+What is a Data Warehouse?

-Determining the return on data assets
+Determining the Return on Data Assets

 The return is measured by evaluating revenue lines, cost reduction mechanisms, or closed down poorly performing divisions.
-Companies determine the profits attributable to data assets by creating visual representations that show key performance indicators, trends and revenue streams that can be leveraged.
+Companies determine the profits attributable to data assets by creating visual representations that show key performance indicators, trends, and revenue streams that can be leveraged.

-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+CFI offers the Business Intelligence & Data Analyst (BIDA)® certification program for those looking to take their careers to the next level.
+To keep learning and advancing your career, the following CFI resources will be helpful: